 - a.
 Do not relocate traps unless access to the trap is impaired for more than one servicing. - b.
 As the vines grow, move traps to the upper third of the vine, as practical - c.
 Follow all pesticide regulations before entering a vineyard that has been treated. - d.
-If a trap is relocated, GPS the new site and enter the data into the IPHIS database. - e.
-When relocating, always use a new trap.

-15. Data Entry: CalTrap or IPHIS

-Trap data must be entered into the USDA Integrated Plant Health Information System (IPHIS) or into CalTrap.
+If a trap is relocated, use CalTrap to record the new site or GPS the new site and enter the data into the PD/EP EGVM data SharePoint site. - e.
+When relocating, always use a new trap. - 15.
+Data Entry: CalTrap or the PD/EP EGVM data SharePoint site Trap data must be entered into the PD/EP EGVM data SharePoint site or into CalTrap.
 If possible, counties should use CalTrap.
+If counties are not using CalTrap they must submit their data once a year at the end of each trapping season, and no later than November 30th, using PD/EP's EGVM data SharePoint site: https://cdfao365.sharepoint.com/sites/EGVMDataSharing a.
+Use CalTrap to record EGVM survey data according to CalTrap guidelines.
+Information entered into CalTrap will be automatically shared with USDA.